Is an open bridge better than a closed bridge?

 - keeps the shaft centered and unrestricted in the V-shape through the entire stroke, even with significant shaft taper (this is not the case with all closed bridges).

-- offers the least and most consistent resistance to cue movement, especially with hot, humid, and/or dirty conditions.
+- offers the least and most consistent resistance to cue movement, especially with hot, humid, and/or dirty conditions, or with ultra finesse shots.

 - offers a greater range of bridge heights.
 It can be easily flattened to a low cue position, and can be raised higher when bridging over a ball or shooting jacked-up shots.